 A baccalaureate degree from an accredited institution or an equivalent institution as determined by the Wake Forest School of Medicine must be awarded prior to matriculation into the program.
 A baccalaureate degree is a minimum requirement.
 Therefore, a masters or doctorate level degree awarded in lieu of a baccalaureate degree will meet this requirement.

-- Genetics: one semester (a minimum of three semester hours or four quarter hours) of a biology-based genetics course.
+- Genetics: one semester (a minimum of three semester hours or four quarter hours) of a molecular-based genetics course.
 A social-based genetics course will not meet this requirement.

 - General Chemistry: one semester (a minimum of three semester hours or four quarter hours).
 One semester of Organic Chemistry will also fulfill this requirement.